ktsakalozos/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 to verify that Spark is working as expected using the built-in `smoke-test`
 action:

-    juju action do spark/0 smoke-test
+    juju run-action spark/0 smoke-test

+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action do spark/0 smoke-test`._

-After a few seconds or so, you can check the results of the smoke test:
+After a minute or so, you can check the results of the smoke test:

-    juju action status
+    juju show-action-status

+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action status`._

 You will see `status: completed` if the smoke test was successful, or `status: failed` if it was not.
 You can get more information on why it failed
 via:

-    juju action fetch <action-id>
+    juju show-action-output <action-id>

+_**Note**: The above assumes Juju 2.0 or greater.
+If using an earlier version of Juju, the syntax is `juju action fetch <action-id>`._

 ### Verify Job History